irfanhakim-as/homelab-wiki/topics/proxmox.md

      - Numbered `render` group GID (i.e. `104`)
      - Numbered `video` group GID (i.e. `44`)

+**(Advanced)** This details how to perform the GPU passthrough manually:

-4. On the Proxmox node host, update the GID mapping to grant the root user the permission to map these groups inside the LXC Container later:
+1. On the Proxmox node host, update the GID mapping to grant the root user the permission to map these groups inside the LXC Container later:

    - Update the `/etc/subgid` file: